wildfly-extras/fuse-patch/docs/UserGuide.md

 $ bin/fusepatch.sh --help
 fusepatch [options...]
- --add URL          : Add the given archive to the repository --add-cmd VAL      : Add a post-install command for a given patch id --audit-log        : Print the audit log
+ --add URL          : Add the given archive to the repository --add-cmd STRING[] : Add a post-install command for a given patch id --audit-log        : Print the audit log
  --depends VAL      : An array of dependency ids --force            : Force an install/update operation